MBB-team/VBA-toolbox/_wiki/10-simple-rules.md

 # 8: Update your version of the VBA toolbox regularly

-We are making changes on VBA's content regularly.
+We are making changes on VBA's contents regularly.
 The only way to keep up is to update your version of the toolbox as regularly as we do.
 Luckily, [GitHub](https://github.com/MBB-team/VBA-toolbox) can do this automatically for you :)